Multipartite Intrinsic Non-Locality and Device-Independent Conference Key Agreement: Introduction

-In this work, we establish an upper bound on the ultimate rate at which device-independent (DI) conference key agreement is possible.
-We take inspiration for our upper bound from the definition of quantum intrinsic non-locality \cite{kaur2020fundamental}.
-The information measure underlying our upper bound for DI conference key agreement rates is the conditional total correlation \cite{watanabe1960information} (see also \cite{YHHHOS09,AHS08}), which generalizes conditional mutual information to the multipartite case.
-Conditional total correlation has previously been used to establish upper bounds on entanglement distillation and secret key agreement capacities of quantum broadcast channels \cite{7438836}; see \cite{YHHHOS09} for its use in establishing an upper bound on distillable secret key and distillable entanglement of a multipartite state.
+Here, we propose a resource quantifier for multipartite non-locality called multipartite intrinsic non-locality.
+We base instances of this resource quantifier on total correlation and dual total correlation \cite{watanabe1960information} (see also \cite{YHHHOS09,AHS08}), which generalize mutual information to the multipartite case.
+Total correlation and dual total correlation have previously been used to establish upper bounds on entanglement distillation and secret key agreement capacities of quantum broadcast channels \cite{7438836}; see \cite{YHHHOS09} for its use in establishing an upper bound on distillable secret key and distillable entanglement of a multipartite state.
+We use multiparite intrinsic non-locality to derive upper bounds on the ultimate rate at which device-independent (DI) conference key agreement is possible.

+To show that our quantity is indeed a useful upper bound, it is necessary to prove that it is additive.
+In order to prove additivity (and other useful properties) of multipartite intrinsic non-localities, we establish a chain rule for total correlation and dual total correlation of two rounds of the conference key agreement protocol in Section~\ref{sec:mul-int-non}.
+The chain rule for total correlation expresses the total correlation of two rounds of the conference key agreement protocol as the sum of total correlation terms related to the individual rounds of the conference key agreement protocol and other information theoretic quantities.
+These additional information-theoretic quantities are expressed in terms of conditional mutual information.
+For our paper, we derive a chain rule for total correlation and dual total correlation that meets the aforementioned criteria and holds for all finite $M$.
+Such a broadly applicable chain rule is not obtained in \cite{kaur2020fundamental}.